 The Starting Point for Fearing God Is to Treat Him Like God

-Someone just raised a question: How is it that we know more of God than Job did, yet we still can’t fear God?
-We touched on this matter a little bit previously, right?
-In fact, the essence of this question has also been discussed before, that though Job didn’t know God back then, he treated Him like God, and regarded Him as the Master of all things in heaven and earth.
-Job did not consider God to be an enemy.
-Rather, he worshiped Him as the Creator of all things.
+A little while ago, someone raised a question: How is it that even though we know more of God than Job did, we still cannot revere Him?
+We touched upon this matter a little bit previously, did we not?
+We actually have discussed the essence of this question before, too, which is the fact that although Job did not know God back then, he still treated Him like God and regarded Him as the Master of the heavens and earth and all things.
+Job did not consider God to be an enemy; rather, he worshiped Him as the Creator of all things.
 Why is it that people nowadays resist God so much?
-Why can’t they fear God?
-One reason is that they have been deeply corrupted by Satan.
-With their satanic nature deeply ingrained, people become an enemy of God.
-Thus, even though they believe in God and acknowledge God, they can still resist God and place themselves in opposition to Him.
+Why are they unable to revere Him?
+One reason is that they have been deeply corrupted by Satan, and with such a deeply-ingrained satanic nature, they have become enemies of God.
+Thus, even though they believe in God and acknowledge God, they are still able to resist Him and place themselves in opposition to Him.
 This is determined by human nature.
-The other reason is that although people believe in God, they simply don’t treat Him as God.
-Instead, they consider God to be opposed to man, regarding Him as man’s enemy, and they are irreconcilable with God.
-It’s that simple.
-Wasn’t this matter broached during the previous session?
-Think about it: Is that the reason?
-Though you have a bit of knowledge of God, just what is this knowledge?
+The other reason is that despite their belief in God, people simply do not treat Him as God.
+Instead, they consider Him to be opposed to humanity, regarding Him as their enemy, and feel that they are irreconcilable with God.
+It is just that simple.
+Was this matter not broached in our previous session?
+Think about it: Is that not the reason?
+You might possess a bit of knowledge of God, but just what does this knowledge entail?
 Is this not what everyone is talking about?
 Is it not what God told you?
-You only know the theoretical and doctrinal aspects; have you ever experienced the real aspect of God?
+You are only familiar with the theoretical and doctrinal aspects of it—but have you ever appreciated the true face of God?
 Do you have subjective knowledge?
 Do you have practical knowledge and experience?
-If God didn’t tell you, could you know this?
-Your knowledge of theory doesn’t represent real knowledge.
-In short, no matter how much you know and how you came to know it, prior to your attaining a real understanding of God, God is your enemy, and prior to your actually treating God as such, He is placed in opposition to you, for you are an embodiment of Satan.
+If God had not told you, could you know?
+Your theoretical knowledge does not represent real knowledge.
+In short, no matter how much you know or how you came to know it, until you attain a real understanding of God, He will be your enemy, and until you actually begin to treat God as God, He will oppose you, for you are an embodiment of Satan.